About the Facility

 ACCOMMODATIONS & AMENITIES

-There currently is no information provided by the facility regarding its living arrangements and related offerings.
-However, a former client surveyed by Rehabs.com gave perfect five-star ratings for the accommodations and for the quality of the meals.
+While information is currently not available concerning accommodations, a loved one surveyed by Rehabs.com gave five out of five star ratings for the accommodations and for the quality of the meals.

 WHAT ALUMNI SAY